Transfer of credits for communication and language studies

 • A degree completed in the language in question at an institution of higher education abroad (e.g., a bachelor’s degree completed in English)

 • The following language tests: IELTS or TOEFL (score corresponding to the B2 starting skill level: IELTS 5.5 and TOEFL 72) or the Finnish National Certificate of Language Proficiency (score corresponding to starting skill level B2 in English = 4; score corresponding to starting skill level B1 in Spanish, Italian, French, German and Russian = 3).
 Other equivalent language tests at the skill levels B1/B2 may possibly also be used to substitute for the studies.
-For more information, please contact kielikeskus-neuvonta@helsinki.fi.
+For more information, please contact Language Centre Student Advice: kielikeskus-neuvonta@helsinki.fi.

 NB!
 No application need be submitted for the registration of language studies completed at the University of Helsinki Open University or the Helsinki Summer University in accordance with University of Helsinki degree requirements.